AdobeDocs/experience-manager-65.en/help/assets/using/interactive-videos.md

   </tr>
   <tr>
    <td>To change the text label of a thumbnail image</td>
-   <td><p>By default, the text label uses the thumbnail image’s <span class="code">Title</span> metadata field.
-If <span class="code">Title</span> is not present, the thumbnail image's filename is used instead, but without the extension.</p> <p>To change the text label of a thumbnail image, under the <strong>Actions </strong>tab, directly below the image asset that is displayed, enter the desired text.
+   <td><p>By default, the text label uses the thumbnail image’s <code>Title</code> metadata field.
+If <code>Title</code> is not present, the thumbnail image's filename is used instead, but without the extension.</p> <p>To change the text label of a thumbnail image, under the <strong>Actions </strong>tab, directly below the image asset that is displayed, enter the desired text.
 See the illustration below.</p> <p>Note that the new text label is used only by the video player itself and the thumbnail text that is displayed in the timeline segment.
 The label change does not affect the thumbnail image's Title metadata field nor its filename.</p> </td>
   </tr>
   <tr>
    <td>To revert a change you have made</td>